gssariev/overr-syncerr/README.md

 ## Future plans

 - **Auto-reply & resolve issue**: Automatically reply to the reported subtitle issue in Overseerr upon subtitles synchronization and mark it as resolved.
+- **Sync all episodes in season**: Submit all subtitles in a specific language to be synced by selecting 'All Episodes' when submitting the subtitle issue in Overseerr.

 ## Known issues (WIP)